Sartorius Muscle: Hip, Upper Thigh and Knee Pain

 - When walking on slick surfaces, pay attention to your steps.
-Don't fall!
+Don't slip, don't fall!

 - If practicing yoga be aware that the tree pose, lotus pose, butterfly pose (stretch), and fire log pose are stressful for the sartorius muscle.
 Don't try to push beyond what your muscles are capable of doing.

 Sartorius Trigger Point Treatment

 Sartorius trigger points are easy to treat because the muscle lies just under the skin.
 Many massage therapists, physical therapists, athletic trainers, and chiropractors are trained in trigger point therapy.
 Having a trained professional find the TrPs and show you how to treat them is the easiest way to learn about the therapy and treatment.